~Don Eaddy 1934 (Cubs 1959)

 ~Carl Edwards Jr. 1991 (Cubs 2015-present)

 The stringbean slinger, as he is also known, was the key acquisition in the trade that sent Matt Garza to the Rangers.
 The Cubs also acquired Justin Grimm, Mike Olt, and Neil Ramirez in the deal, but Edwards was the top pitching prospect.
 He was brought up to the big league club toward the end of the 2015 season so he could get a taste of the winning atmosphere.
 He performed well in a relief role (4Ks in 4 innings), but didn’t make the postseason roster.
 In 2016, however, Edwards became a crucial cog in the bullpen.
 Manager Joe Madden used him in more and more high pressure situations and Carl responded.
 He was on the mound in the 9th inning of the 7th game of the World Series, a moment he will surely never forget.
 In 2017, he became the primary set up man for the Cubs and pitched well for most of the year, but during the playoffs the wheels came off.
 Edwards couldn’t find the plate and finished the NLDS with an ERA of 23.14.
+His 2018 was remarkably similar to 2017; flashes of brilliance followed by inexplicable ineffectiveness.

 ~Hank Edwards 1919 (Cubs 1949-1950)